 Lifestyle and dietary changes

-Making changes to exercise and dietary habits can have a significant impact on sleep quality.
+Making changes to exercise and dietary habits can significantly affect sleep quality.

-People can try the following tips to help alleviate tiredness upon waking:
+People can try the following tips to help alleviate tiredness when waking up:

 Limiting caffeine intake

-It is a good idea to avoid caffeine and other stimulants close to bedtime, and to limit caffeine intake during the day.
+It is good to avoid caffeine and other stimulants close to bedtime and limit caffeine intake during the day.
+Caffeine can act as a diuretic, resulting in a need to urinate more frequently.

-If essential medications do contain caffeine, a person should talk to a doctor about the best time to take them.
+If essential medications contain caffeine, a person should talk with a doctor about the best time to take them.

 Avoiding alcohol in the evenings

-For the best sleep, a person should avoid drinking alcohol in the evenings, and they should drink no more than one or two drinks per day.
+Alcohol can also act as a diuretic.
+If a person drinks alcohol, they should avoid drinking it in the evenings and have no more than one or two drinks per day.

 Avoiding drinking before bedtime

-If nighttime urination is an issue, a person should avoid drinking liquids for at least 2 hours before bedtime.
+If nighttime urination is a concern, a person should avoid drinking large amounts of liquids between dinner and bedtime.

 Managing digestive issues

-Nighttime digestive issues can prevent a person from getting to sleep, and they may interrupt a person’s sleep throughout the night.
+Nighttime digestive issues can prevent a person from getting to sleep.
+They may also interrupt a person’s sleep.

-People should therefore try to avoid foods and beverages that can cause heartburn and other digestive issues.
+People should try to avoid foods and beverages that can cause heartburn and other digestive issues.

-People should try to exercise on most days of the week in order to achieve good quality sleep.
+People should try to exercise on most days of the week to achieve good quality sleep.

 However, they should avoid performing strenuous exercise immediately before bedtime.
-Such exercise increases alertness, thereby delaying sleep.
+While research on the effects of evening exercise on sleep is mixed,

 People should instead perform light stretches.
 These relax the muscles and may help a person sleep better.